Get,

 • Swollen lymph nodes (in children)

-In H3N2 influenza viral infection, the cough can be quite severe, lasting for up to two weeks.
-Although most people do recover from the fever within a week without needing hospitalisations, H3N2 influenza can cause serious illness and can possibly be dangerous for certain high-risk patients.
-That is why it is very crucial to monitor the patient and seek expert help if the symptoms don’t recede or seem to get worse.
+In H3N2 influenza viral infection, coughing can be quite severe, lasting up to two weeks.
+Although most people recover from the fever within a week, H3N2 influenza can cause serious illness and necessitate hospitalization in some individuals, and can be particularly dangerous for certain high-risk patients.
+That is why it is crucial to monitor the patient and seek expert help if the symptoms don’t recede or seem to worsen.

 Hospitalisation may be needed for high-risk groups.
 So this is something to keep in mind if someone in your household with comorbidities such as asthma, COPD, obesity, heart or lung disorders is diagnosed with this infection.